theagenticguy/mcp/src/frontend-mcp-server/awslabs/frontend_mcp_server/static/react/essential-knowledge.md

 - Update document title and metadata in index.html
 - Customize the primary color for the application using Tailwind if the user has provided a custom primary color for the app
 - When setting primary color, you MUST update both the Tailwind and Amplify theme to keep them in sync
-- Use Nova Canvas MCP Server to create:
+- Use Nova Canvas MCP Server to create the following 2 images:
   - **favicon.png (320x320)**
     - Create a minimal abstract icon that represents the app concept
     - Use monochromatic shades of the primary color